llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 The reason we provide this foreign type support is to allow for partial lowering of FIRRTL to HW and other dialects.
 Passes might lower a subset of types and operations to the target dialect and we need a mechanism to have the lowered values be passed around the FIRRTL module hierarchy untouched alongside the FIRRTL ops that are yet to be lowered.

+### Const Types

+FIRRTL hardware types can be specified as `const`, meaning they can only be assigned compile-time constant values or values of other `const` types.

 ## Operations

 ### Multiple result `firrtl.instance` operation